Ezhava Siva

-Ezhava is a caste in Kerala.
+Ezhava is a community found in Kerala.
 Shiva is a Hindu god.
-Siva idol was consecrated by social reformer Sree Narayana Guru at Aruvippuram, in 1888.
-Ezhava Siva refers not to Siva as God but to the tongue-in-cheek reply given by Sree Narayana Guru when questioned by a group of Brahmins about the legitimacy of a non Brahmin consecrating a temple.
-This was a major break from tradition as installation of idols by non Brahmins was considered blasphemy and Sree Narayana Guru belonged to the lower caste Ezhava community.
-The sarcasm was meant to highlight the immorality of Brahmins who denied social spaces and the right to worship from the lower castes.
+Siva idol was consecrated by social reformer Sree Narayana Guru at Aruvippuram, in 1888.The term "Ezhava Siva" refers to a tongue-in-cheek reply given by Sree Narayana Guru when questioned by a group of Brahmins about the legitimacy of a non Brahmin consecrating a temple.

+Overview

 Sree Narayana Guru, well learned in the Hindu scriptures, always considered God as a power without limits and boundaries but who bestows benevolence on all, irrespective of caste.
 This is evident in the Universal Prayer in Malayalam, Daivadasakam (10 Verses To God) he had written for the masses.
 After the Aruvippuram Temple Consecration, he wrote in Malayalam: